Chessington World of Adventures: Safari Lodges

-In line with Merlin Entertainments' ambition to invest in short break offerings, there are plans in the development of 34 Safari Lodges in the Wanyama Village.
+In line with Merlin Entertainments' ambition to invest in short break offerings, there are plans to develop 34 Safari Lodges in the Wanyama Village.

 Waterpark

-On the 16 November 2022, Chessington held a public consultation regarding plans to create an indoor water park as an extension to the Safari Hotel.
-Public consultation closed on the 30 November and plans are yet to be submitted.
+On 16 November 2022, Chessington held a public consultation regarding plans to create an indoor water park as an extension to the Safari Hotel.
+A public consultation closed on 30 November and plans were submitted on 30 June 2023.